sa7mon/venmo-data/README.md

 ## What is this?

-This is a dataset of transaction data scraped from the [Venmo](https://venmo.com) public API.
+This is a dataset of over 7,000,000 transactions scraped from the [Venmo](https://venmo.com) public API.
 Venmo is an app which allows users to easily send and receive money.

 This data was collected as part of a data analysis project and was scraped during the following date ranges: